Oshawa FireWolves

-The Oshawa FireWolves are a Canadian professional box lacrosse team based in Oshawa that competes in the National Lacrosse League (NLL).
+The Oshawa FireWolves are a Canadian professional box lacrosse team based in Oshawa, Ontario, that competes in the National Lacrosse League (NLL).
 The team plays its home games at Tribute Communities Centre, which is also the home arena of the Oshawa Generals of the Ontario Hockey League.
-The FireWolves will begin play in the 2025–26 season.
+The FireWolves began play in the 2025–26 season.

 History

 On August 14, 2025, the City of Oshawa announced a $50 million renovation project to the Tribute Communities Centre set to begin in 2027 which would expand seating capacity to 7,000 seats.
 On August 18, 2025, reports from local and national sports media surfaced that the Albany FireWolves would relocate to Oshawa prior to the start of the 2026 NLL season.
 The team declined to comment when inquired about the reports.
 However, the following day, on August 19, the NLL would officially announced the FireWolves' relocation to Oshawa, where they were temporarily be known as the FireWolves Lacrosse Club.

 On September 9, the FireWolves announced they would be known as the Oshawa FireWolves.